X

 • Advanced analytics.
 This capability includes various AI technologies and analysis techniques, providing a holistic view of the customer journey and predictive insights into a customer's future choices.

-Editor's note: This article has been updated to provide the latest information on call centers and contact centers.
+Editor's note: This article has been updated to provide the latest information on call centers and contact centers and provide enterprise technology buyers up-to-date insights on market advancements.

-Tim Murphy is an associate site editor for TechTarget's Customer Experience and Content Management sites.
+Tim Murphy is a former site editor for TechTarget's Customer Experience and Content Management sites.
+He now covers broader CIO topics.

 Ron Karjian is an industry editor and writer at TechTarget covering business analytics, artificial intelligence, data management, security and enterprise applications.